moneyadviceservice/frontend-code-standards/Readme.md

 * Do not make your styles too specific - specifity wars are a maintanence nightmare!
 * Avoid using IDs (keeps specificity low and promotes reusability)
 * Instead of using content semantics for class names (e.g news) use intention and design patterns (e.g promo-box and carousel) to ensure reusability of the object.
-* Style classes (.subheading) instead of elements (h2) to promote reusablity and reduce tying design to document structure (which is very brittle).
+* Consider styling classes (.subheading) instead of elements (h2) to promote reusablity and reduce tying design to document structure (which is very brittle).
+If directly styling elements inside components use child selectors where possible to reduce the depth of applicability - this is ensures that styles do not affect other unintended elements.
-* *NOTE: these apply to large sites rather than small sites/features*
-* @todo: finish this list and add link to video
-* Use Sass to make your CSS more maintainable.
+* Use Sass to make your CSS more maintainable (see below).
  <!-- add something about using .no-js and .js-enhanced classes on the body element to enable contextual styling   -->

-### Sass
-The Money Advice Service operates a Ruby on Rails environment and as such we write all our CSS using the Sass preprocessor language.

-To avoid deviating to far from the normal CSS syntax we use .scss, rather than the .sass variant.

-We follow the Sass communities "[Inception Rule](http://thesassway.com/beginner/the-inception-rule)" that advises that you should not nest your SCSS more than four levels deep.

-Ideally you should aim for two levels of nesting which gives enough flexibility for selectors and their accompanying pseudo-states (i.e :hover).

-Nesting selectors more than three levels deep, while tempting, causes verbose and unwieldly CSS to be constructed on compile.

 ### B.E.M.
 Naming Convention
 We have started following the BEM (block, element, modifier) naming convention for assigning clear, conscise and semantic classes to our HTML elements.

 An explanation of BEM can be found on [CSS Wizardry](http://csswizardry.com/2013/01/mindbemding-getting-your-head-round-bem-syntax/) - we ave opted for the [SUIT naming convention](https://github.com/suitcss/suit/blob/master/doc/naming-conventions.md):